geemus/notes/books/raw/common_knowledge.md

 - Examples: U.S. Army - After Action Review, British Petroleum - After Action Reviews, Bechtel - Lessons Learned Meetings
 - Business Driver: Get a team to improve it's outcome measures by carufelly examining the relationship between the actions of members and the outcomes they have achieved.
 - Those who generate the knowledge must also be those who can act upon it.
 Team members must also be interdependent and working together toward an agreed-upon goal.
+- Teams have often met to reflect on what has happened, but meeting with the purpose of constructing knowledge out of their experience is relatively new.
+- Focuses on collective knowledge, rather than individual knowledge.
+Allows for complex relationship between action and outcome and assumes team members add valuable perspective that helps make the relationship more accurate.
 - Serial Transfer Design Guidelines:
   - Meetings are held regularly.
 Either at a scheduled time (ie weekly) or at the end of a defined action.
 They should not be in response to a success or failure, but just a routine part of how the work gets done.
 The regularity can also reduce fear of blame.
   - Meetings are brief.
 Thanks to their regularity and having a consistent format.
 For example the U.S. Army always reviews just three questions: What was supposed to happen?
 What happened?
 What accounts for the difference?